jones58/rent-strike.org/src/content/docs/all/History/Recent.md

 ---
-title: Recent
+title: Rent Strike Recent Timeline
+sidebar:
+  label: Recent
+  order: 1.2
 ---

-# Rent Strike Timeline

 ![Group of students on the street in London with a banner that reads "Rent Strikes Work"](/assets/recent/rentstrikeswork.png)